 There’s no doubt the food industry has changed in recent years.
 Today’s discerning consumers want fresh, seasonal fare, locally grown produce and ethically reared meat that hasn’t travelled the world to reach their plate.
-Even the ubiquitous fast food merchants
+Even the ubiquitous fast food

 A year or so ago, I went to Manchester with some of my friends to see a group at the brilliant Sankeys.
-Before we hit the club, we decided to take a stroll down the infamous Canal Street and indulge
+Before we hit the club, we decided to take a stroll down the infamous Canal Street and

 Freshers’ your busiest trading period is over, don’t tell me sales were down compared to last year?
-The double dip recession is biting deeper, fuel costs are spiralling and food costs have more than doubled in the last three
+The double dip recession is biting deeper, fuel costs are spiralling and food costs have more than doubled in the last

 A roaring fire, oak beams, old men playing dominoes, a balding dog drinking beer from an over-sized ashtray, the sticky carpet, the fog of cigarette smoke, a pentagram on the yellowed wall and a suspicious-looking landlord, looking at you in